JackCSheehan/JShell/README.md

 # JShell
 A simple Linux shell written entirely in x86 assembly language using the NASM syntax.
-I wrote JShell to teach myself assembly and to familiarize myself with a few of the basics Linux syscalls.
+I wrote JShell to teach myself assembly and to familiarize myself with a few of the basic Linux syscalls.

 ## Commands
 Below is a list of JShell's commands.